Call Now 24/7 - Free Consultation! 855-866-5529

 Full Tort Pro: No Restrictions

 Since there are no restrictions on full tort coverage, you can sue for non-monetary issues.
-The biggest example is that with full tort coverage, you can sue for pain and suffering.
+The biggest example is that you can sue for pain and suffering with full tort coverage.

 Full Tort Con: The Cost

 The cost of full tort coverage is higher than limited tort coverage.
 This is because of how many more options full tort coverage gives.
 For some, the cost may outweigh the benefits.
-You may not be thinking about potential car accidents when getting your insurance policy or you may not think full tort coverage is needed.
+You may not be thinking about potential car accidents when getting your insurance policy or think full tort coverage is needed.
 Or you may not want to spend that extra money.
-So, if you do not want to pay more on your monthly premium, or you do not think the benefits full tort coverage gives are necessary, then this may not be the coverage for you.
+So, if you do not want to pay more on your monthly premium or do not think the benefits full tort coverage gives are necessary, then this may not be the coverage for you.

 Now I Know the Difference, Which One Should I Get?

 The answer is by no means black and white.
 Insurance policies are different for everyone.
-It is very important to go over the pros and cons of each policy and decide which best fits your needs before deciding.
+It is very important to review each policy’s pros and cons and decide which best fits your needs before deciding.
 If you want to save money and are okay with taking the risk of the restrictions, choose limited tort.
-However, if you have the funds and want to ensure you can get a full amount of compensation if you are ever in an accident, go with full tort.
+However, if you have the funds and want to ensure you can get a full compensation if you are ever in an accident, go with full tort.

-It is crucial to choose carefully when hiring a personal injury lawyer to ensure that your case is successfully heard.
-Munley Law Personal Injury Attorneys has been helping people all over the country with their cases for over 60 years, and we pride ourselves on being there for you when you need it most.
-Our experienced team of attorneys works hard to invest in your case and make sure to get you the help that you need.
-Regardless of if you have limited tort or full tort coverage, we will help you and your case.
+Choosing carefully when hiring a personal injury lawyer is crucial to ensure your case is successfully heard.
+Munley Law Personal Injury Attorneys has been helping people nationwide with their cases for over 60 years, and we pride ourselves on being there for you when you need it most.
+Our experienced team of attorneys works hard to invest in your case and get you the help you need.
+Whether you have limited or full tort coverage, we will help you and your case.
 Contact our Pennsylvania car accident lawyer today for a free consultation.

 LCA